google/ExoPlayer/guide.md

 ### High level events ###

-ExoPlayer allows instances of `ExoPlayer.EventListener` to be added and removed sing its `addListener and `removeListener methods.
+ExoPlayer allows instances of `ExoPlayer.EventListener` to be added and removed using its `addListener` and `removeListener` methods.
 Registered listeners are notified of changes in playback state, as well as when errors occur that cause playback to fail.